 Saskatchewan-born baritone Peter McGillivray participated in Pacific Opera Victoria's 2008 Resident Artist Program and made his POV debut in the role of Prince Yamadori in Madama Butterfly.
-He returns in February 2013 to perform in two of Pacific Opera Victoria's Britten Festival productions in celebration of the 100th birthday of Benjamin Britten.
-He will be Noah in Noye's Fludde , and in Albert Herring he performed the role of Vicar Gedge.
+He returned in February 2013 to perform in two of Pacific Opera Victoria's Britten Festival productions in celebration of the 100th birthday of Benjamin Britten.
+He was Noah in Noye's Fludde , and in Albert Herring he performed the role of Vicar Gedge.

-McGillivray leapt to international attention in 2005 by winning top prizes both at the Montreal International Musical Competition and at Norway's Queen Sonja Competition in Oslo, Norway.
+Peter McGillivray leapt to international attention in 2005 by winning top prizes both at the Montreal International Musical Competition and at the Queen Sonja Competition in Oslo, Norway.
 He first attracted the national interest of Canadians both as the winner of the_JFI8385 2003 CBC Young Performers Competition and as a member of the Ensemble Studio of the Canadian Opera Company.

-Peter has recently released a CD, Summer Schemes, featuring British, American, German and French Art Songs, performed with pianist Liz Upchurch and Cloud Light: The Songs of Norbert Palej with Michèle Bogdanowicz, Jacqueline Woodley, Lawrence Wiliford & Steven Philcox.
+Peter has released two CDs – Summer Schemes, featuring British, American, German and French Art Songs, performed with pianist Liz Upchurch and Cloud Light: The Songs of Norbert Palej with Michèle Bogdanowicz, Jacqueline Woodley, Lawrence Wiliford & Steven Philcox.

 Below: Excerpt from a 2010 concert featuring Peter McGillivray and pianist Julien Leblanc.

 Peter McGillivray was a robust and energetic Noye, as competent a carpenter and sailor as one might wish to see.
 His strong, rich baritone which never faltered and confident acting provided a rock-steady base for the excellent but less experienced cast to work with.

 Elizabeth Paterson, Review Vancouver, Review of Noye's Fludde with Pacific Opera Victoria, 2013